cysouw/diathesis/text/c05_preverbs.md

 ### [ Np | NA ] Preverb applicative {#sec:preverb-applicative}

 A widespread diathesis induced by a preverb is the change of a prepositional phrase into an accusative.
 An example is the alternation between *grenzen an* 'to border on' and *begrenzen* 'to limit' [@next], see e.g. Eroms [@eroms1980, Class 1b/III/IV; @kim1983: §1.1].
+The different subcategories below are organised by the prepositions that alternate with the accusatives.

 ::: ex
 a.
 Die Mauer grenzt an den Garten.